 Mikki the marmoset “misses (Willow) so much” and has been crying at night, Smith said.

-Smith said she plans to stay in the Triangle all weekend or until Willow is located, while multiple search parties of roughly 10 to 15 people at a time fan out through the area.
+Smith spent extra nights in the Triangle while multiple search parties of roughly 10 to 15 people at a time fanned out through the area.

 “(We’re) so thankful for ‘em,” Smith said about the volunteer searchers. “’Monkey people’ parents stick together.”